 Place-Based Learning is a core foundation of our curriculum in B.C.
-Teachers and students across the province are excited to be inquiring about issues and priorities that matter most to our communities with a more ‘local lens’.
-By helping educators to connect classroom and community through a focus on people, place and planet, this professional development event hopes to inspire more promising practices and transformative learning in our schools and communities.
+Teachers and students across the province are excited to be inquiring about issues and priorities that matter most to our communities with a ‘local lens’.
+By helping educators connect classroom and community through a focus on people, place and practice, this professional development event will inspire promising practices and transformative learning in our schools and communities.

 - Model Place-Based Learning through highly interactive, experiential and replicable practices.

-- Share and explore success stories of place-based learning as K-12 teaching and learning that is central to BC’s curriculum.
+- Share and explore success stories of place-based learning as central to teaching and learning in BC’s K-12 curriculum.

-- Inspire, support and enhance the evolving work of K-12 teachers and partners in BC schools and communities to integrate promising practices of place-based education.
+- Inspire, support and enhance the evolving work of pre-K to 12 teachers and partners in BC schools and communities to integrate promising practices of place-based education.

-- Build greater capacity and collaboration for a BC wide network of place-based education leaders/mentors, including K-12 teachers, schools, school districts, organizations, associations of K-12 teachers and all other interested partners.
+- Build greater capacity and collaboration for a BC wide network of place-based education leaders/mentors, including pre-K to 12 teachers, schools, school districts, organizations, associations of teachers and all other interested partners.

 Core Values of the Conference: